sanskrit/raw_etexts_english/blogs/manasataramgini/2015-08-12_the-winding-narration-of-deaths-and-counter-deaths.md

 +++
-title = "The winding narration of deaths andxa0counter-deaths"
+title = "The winding narration of deaths and counter-deaths"

 +++
 It is said that Śiva transforms continually into many forms for his own